ClaudiaInSweden/hanneles_art_gallery/README.md

 #### HTML

-No errors were returned when passing through the [W3C Markup validator](https://validator.w3.org/).
+One error was returned when passing through the [W3C Markup validator](https://validator.w3.org/).
+The error is on the Django-Allauth Sign-up Page and documented in the [Bugs section](https://github.com/ClaudiaInSweden/hanneles_art_gallery#bugs) of this file.
 Validation has been performed both via address and text input on 2024-07-09.